effector/next/README.md

 }
 ```

+#### 3. Server-side computations

-3. Server computations work in a similiar to `pages` way, but inside Server Components of the `app` pages.
+Server computations work in a similiar way to `pages` directory, but inside Server Components of the `app` pages.

-In this case you also will need to add the `EffectorAppNext` provider to the tree of this Server Component + provide it with serialized scope.
+In this case you will need to add the `EffectorAppNext` provider to the tree of this Server Component and provide it with serialized scope.

 ```tsx
 // app/some-path/page.tsx